LifeEmu/SimU8/readme.md

 Not finished yet.
 - Most instructions are implemented but not all of them are tested.
 - `SWI` and `BRK` are not implemented.
-- All the instructions about coprocessors are not implemented.
+- All the coprocessors instructions are not implemented.
 - Interrupts are not implemented yet.

 The emulation code(excluding the test driver) compiles with no error and only 1 warning with `-std=c99 -Wall` using gcc 3.4.5 from MinGW64.

+(Compiling to 64-bit might boost the performance)

 ## Usage
 To use the code in your project, include the header in your source, and include corresponding source file when compiling.